 Device Name – This is the name Slitheris presents as the best name it could find for the remote device.
 This information is currently pulled from 10 different locations, including rDNS, NetBIOS, FQDN, DNS, SNMP, HTTP and others.
 Slitheris attempts to pick the best Device Name from a prioritized list of at least 10 different name sources.

 Reverse DNS – This is the name associated with the IP according to your DNS server, also known as rDNS.

 NetBIOS Name – This is usually an all upper-case name, limited to 15 characters.
 It’s usually derived from UDP port 137, but other ports may expose this information.
 Windows machines and Linux Samba-based devices like NAS’s usually expose this type of data.

 FQDN – The Fully Qualified Domain Name is a unique and unambiguous name given.
 FQDN’s usually contain the domain and computer name.
-This is currently only available from Windows machines and only is when the remote machine is set up for domain use.
+This is currently only available from Windows machines and only is when the remote machine has been joined to a domain.

 IP & Ping